-It.
-Is.
-Almost.
 SUMMER!!
+How is it SUMMER already?!
 Is anyone else freaking out about this!?!?
-By this time next week I will have all 5 kids… at home… all the time!
+I now have all 5 kids… at home… all the time!
 Don’t get me wrong, I ADORE my children, but unless I figure out how to keep them busy we will all have three long months together.
 So… it’s time to get serious about making some plans.
 Fear not!
 We can all have a rad summer filled with fun memories without spending a ton of money!

 Google is My Superpower